-Emphasize the ease or difficulty we may experience when trying to promote the common welfare of all (as discovered in the above discussion/debate).
+Emphasize the ease or difficulty we may experience when trying to promote the common good of all (as discovered in the above discussion/debate).
 Ask, "What happens if we do not put the well-being of all people first?" and "What can we do to fulfill our responsibilities so that the rights and well-being of all people are protected?"
-The content of this discussion will assist students during the assessment.

 Strand PHIL.III Philanthropy and the Individual